 We anticipate that Mission Committee will have a prominent role to play in enthusing congregations and facilitating the provision of resources.
 Efforts to reach out to children and young people within the Synod will be pursued and we hope to make progress in building greater awareness of, and commitment to, the World Church as well as promoting justice, peace and the integrity of creation.
+The Faith in Action Group will also be sharing the results from its survey of how local churches are responding to the needs of those with disabilities to access worship.

-The Committee will continue to support the pastoral work of the Moderator as appropriate, will oversee the process of declaring and filling vacancies, identifying and training candidates for ministry (both ordained and lay) and for promoting health, healing and spirituality.
+The Pastoral Committee will continue to support the pastoral work of the Moderator as appropriate, will oversee the process of declaring and filling vacancies, identifying and training candidates for ministry (both ordained and lay) and for promoting health, healing and spirituality.

 The Resources Committee will continue to act in conjunction with and on behalf of the Synod Trustees in administering its various grant awarding processes and safeguarding the Synod's finances and investments.
-The Committee has approved is a new plan to assist the Scottish Synod by purchasing a manse that they cannot afford.